Amyliao0/Project-2/docs/AI_USAGE.md

 **Human-written (my contributions):**
 - Added `catalog.py` logic directly into the scraper (`load_catalog`, `urls_for_industry`).
 - Integrated the `--industry` flag so I can scrape by industry instead of hardcoding URLs.
-- Cleaned up de-duplication of URLs from catalog and command line.
+- Implemented URL de-duplication across catalog and command line inputs
-- Verified with real startup Greenhouse boards (e.g. Anthropic, Docugami, Keebo).
 - Adjusted the code to simplify around **only Greenhouse**, removing Lever/Ashby/Workday paths.

 ---